 What’s the area like?

 First time buyer or not, finding out if a property has great transport links, green spaces, bars, restaurants and good schools are all high on the priority list when it comes to the location.
 Make sure to carry out your own research too.
-Have a stroll around the neighbourhood in the daytime as well as after dark to get a feel for noise, traffic, atmosphere and security.
+Have a stroll around the neighbourhood in the daytime as well as after dark (safely, preferably in company!) to get a feel for noise, traffic, atmosphere and security.
 Perhaps try out your commute from the area?
 Checking the crime statistics and pollution levels is recommended too.

 How long has the property been for sale?